aranmohyeddin/movieNights/1.Following.Christopher_Nolan.1998/README.md

   backup his story.
 </details>

-2. How come he decided to use hammer?
+### 2. How come he decided to use hammer?
 <details><summary>Show answer</summary>

   **1. 00:22:17**
   > Surprisingly enough, I thought you might be able to give me some advice.

   > \- Steel whip.
 Nunchucks, they're all right.
 Tools are good, sharpened screwdriver, hammer, chisel

   > \- "Hammer"?

   > \- Yeah.
 Medium size.
 Good rubber grip.
 It's very nasty.
 If you get a claw hammer, you can pry doors with it.
 Slip it into the back of your waistband, you're set.

   **2. 00:34:31**

   there were a couple of hammers in the old house, influencing bill's sub-conscious

   **3. 00:36:20**

   The blonde tells him the story of the bald killing someone using hammer

   > They didn't like this very much, so they got a hammer.
   > They held him down, and they smashed every single one of his fingers.
   > And then they smashed his skull.

   Please note that she did not have to tell him these at all.
 If she said it, she meant to say it.
 She probably was trying to put it in his sub-conscious.
 </details>

-3. Why did blonde insist they go to Bill's house?
+### 3. Why did blonde insist they go to Bill's house?
 <details><summary>Show answer</summary>

   **00:20:27**
   > So why, when you agreed to have a drink with me, did we have to come here?

   > \- He still gets jealous, and...
 I didn't feel like going back to my place.
 I got burgled yesterday.
 </details>

-<details><summary> 3.
-What does Cobb tell Bill in the final phone-call? </summary>
+### 4. What does Cobb tell Bill in the final phone-call?
+<details><summary>Show answer</summary>

   **00:59:52**
   > I've got it.
 I've got to drop off the fucking money first.
   > Money.
 Bundles of fucking money.
 Nothing.
 Nothing.
 "Okay"?
   > I'll -- I'll be around soon.

+  Don't know the answer
 </details>

 ## Plot holes

+### 1. Why does Blonde forget about her earring?
-2. How come blonde does not give a fuck and easily let go and never asks again when Cobb doesn't tell her where he put her earring at **00:48:35**?
+How come blonde does not give a fuck and easily let go and never asks again when Cobb doesn't tell her where he put her earring at **00:48:35**?
 There is no reason for Cobb to not tell her and teasing is not acceptible for a long period since it's a valuable item.

 ## Interesting hints